Cricklewood

-Cricklewood is an area of London, England, which spans the boundaries of three London boroughs: Barnet to the east, Brent to the west and Camden to the south-east.
+Cricklewood is a town in North London, England, in the London Boroughs of Camden, Barnet, and Brent.
 The Crown pub, now the Clayton Crown Hotel, is a local landmark and lies 5 mi north-west of Charing Cross.

-Cricklewood was a small rural hamlet around Edgware Road, the Roman road which was later called Watling Street and which forms the boundary between the three boroughs that share Cricklewood.
+Cricklewood was a small rural hamlet around Edgware Road, the Roman road which was later called Watling Street and which forms the boundary of the two boroughs that share Cricklewood.
 The area urbanised after the arrival of the surface and underground railways in nearby Willesden Green in the 1870s.
 The shops on Cricklewood Broadway, as Edgware Road is known here, contrast with quieter surrounding streets of largely late-Victorian, Edwardian, and 1930s housing.
 The area has strong links with Ireland due to a sizeable Irish population.
-The 35 ha Gladstone Park lies on the area's northern periphery.
+The 35 ha Gladstone Park lies on the area's western periphery.

 Cricklewood has two conservation areas, the Mapesbury Estate and the Cricklewood Railway Terraces, and in 2012 was awarded £1.65 million from the Mayor of London's office to improve the area.

 History

 Origin and setting

 The small settlement at the junction of Cricklewood Lane and the Edgware Road was established by 1294, which by 1321 was called Cricklewood.
 The settlement took its name from a nearby wood, perhaps on Cricklewood Lane, in Hendon.
 The name of the wood may be a tautology meaning "hill hill wood", with the Common Brittonic word cruc (meaning hill) forming the first element, and the Old English hyll (also meaning hill) the second element.

 The area of the hamlet east of Watling street was in the Ancient Parish of Hendon (now part of Barnet), and the area to the west was in the Ancient Parish of Willesden (now part of Brent).
-As the settlement spread south it extended into the Ancient Parish of Hampstead (now part of Camden, on the east side of Watling Street).

 By the 1750s the Crown (rebuilt in 1889) was providing for coach travellers, and by the 1800s it had a handful of cottages and Cricklewood House as neighbours, and was known for its "pleasure gardens".
 By the 1860s there were a number of substantial villas along the Edgware Road starting with Rockhall Lodge.